 Different Types of Vanilla

 Even when we discuss the flavor of vanilla, there’s nothing plain about it.
 Mexican vanilla has a velvety, sweet and creamy scent that begs to be made into puddings.

 Tahitian vanilla has a heady aroma of figs, that reminds me of summers eating the sticky fruits stuffed with cheese and honey.

-The dark and rummy smell of Madagascar vanilla beans hint at a slight, musky nose of tobacco.
+The dark and rummy smell of Madagascar vanilla hint at a slight, musky nose of tobacco.
 My favorite, the Tonga vanilla bean which, after deep inhale, will bombard you with images of black cherries.